wlonk/arcadia/arcadia.md

 _Yes this is a vicious cycle._ If you damage your reputation, getting more role tokens becomes harder, and thus you are more likely to have to risk your reputation in future.

+The PCs are showing you at every moment what they most fear losing or happening.
+Use that.
+Push at them.
+Make their world unstable, pulling apart at the seams.
+There is no stable _status quo_ in Regency World!

 > #### TODO
 >